 Personal Style Icon: Kendie Skeen, Fashion Blogger & Retail Store Owner

 Heide Kenny, President, Steering Committee Member

 Heide, our classically-styled committee member, is the President of Chambers Gasket & Manufacturing Co.
 In addition to running a certified woman-owned business, Heide is the volunteer chair of Mary’s Closet, a Catholic Charities program that provides professional clothing to women and men in search of work.

 Personal Style Icon: Grace Kelly, Princess & Actress

 Cinthya, our fashion expert, is a certified personal image strategist and beauty consultant.
 She is the owner of Image & Style Studio as well as Eco Beauty Concepts, a beauty products distribution company.
 She has lived and worked in the fashion industry around the world, including in Mexico, Dominican Republic, Dallas, New York, and now Chicago.

-Mary Pat, our home stylista, is an interior designer.
+Kathy, our home stylista, loves all things fashion and interior designer.
 She has worked in the home fashion industry as both an assistant buyer and store manager.